-7. Line a baking sheet with foil.
+2. Line a large baking sheet with foil.

-8. Pour the contents of the bowl onto the foil-lined sheet pan and spread out until you have a single layer of vegetables.
+5. Pour the contents of the bowl onto the foil-lined sheet pan and spread out until you have a single layer of vegetables.

-12. Roast for an additional 3-5 minutes, until the broccoli edges are crispy and the broccoli and carrots are fork tender.
+6. Put baking sheet into the oven.
+After 10 minutes, stir broccoli.
+Roast for another 5 minutes and stir again—your broccoli should just be starting to brown.
+Roast for an additional 3-5 minutes, until the broccoli edges are crispy and the broccoli is fork tender.

 🧐 Recipe FAQs

 Yes!
+One of the things I love about this recipe is that it includes the humble broccoli stem.
 For years, I would cut off the broccoli florets and discard the stem.
 But actually, broccoli stems are delicious!
-Yes, they take an additional step of peeling them, but you already have your peeler out for the carrots, right?
+And they are just as nutritious as the florets.

-And broccoli stems are just as nutritious as the florets.
-They have a little less Vitamin A but a little more iron and Vitamin C. If you’re not roasting them, shredded broccoli stalks make excellent slaw, and you can also peel and slice them into sticks to serve with hummus or any other kind of dip.
-Points to you for reducing waste too!
+They have a little less Vitamin A but a little more iron and Vitamin C. If you’re not roasting them, shredded broccoli stalks make excellent slaw, and you can also peel and slice them into sticks to serve with hummus or another kind of dip.

 👩🍳 Expert Tips